1. The atmosphere is the envelope of_____________.

 Explanation: This is the normal sea-level pressure.

-46. Pressure decreases with altitude at the rate of:
+46. Pressure decreases with altitude at the rate of_____________.

 A) 1 mb per 10 m